daniel-furman/daniel-furman-old/index.md

 ---

-I am a challenge-driven data scientist passionate about scientific, socio-political, and business data.
-Aiming to make the world a better place, I am curious how actionable and innovative data science should be tied to asking the right questions.
+A challenge-driven data scientist passionate about scientific, socio-political, and business data.
+I am curious how actionable and innovative data science should be tied to asking the right questions.

 ---